qoomon/maven-git-versioning-extension/README.md

     - `${version.patch.next}` the `${version.patch}` increased by 1 e.g. '4'
   - `${version.label}` the version label of `${version}` e.g. 'SNAPSHOT'
     - `${version.label.prefixed}` like `${version.label}` with label separator e.g. '-SNAPSHOT'
+    - `${version.label.number}` used to extract the label as a number (build will fail if non-numeric label encountered for this)
   - `${version.release}` like `${version}` without version labels like `-SNAPSHOT` e.g. '1.2.3'
         <br><br>